MicrosoftDocs/azure-docs/articles/virtual-machines/capacity-reservation-modify.md

 ---
-title: Modifying a Capacity Reservation in Azure (preview)
+title: Modify a Capacity Reservation in Azure (preview)
 description: Learn how to modify a Capacity Reservation.
 author: vargupt
 ms.author: vargupt